mariacadavid/Clostridia_genetic_markers/README.md

 **Goals:**
 Evaluate the suitability of dna Kinase1 and gyrase subunit B genes as genetic markers for the study of community diversity of the class Clostridia.
--	Extract dnaK1 and gyrB gene sequences by identity with a reference from complete genomes available in public databases for microorganisms of the class Clostridia.
+-	Extract dnaK1 and gyrB gene sequences by identity with a reference from genomes available in public databases for microorganisms of the class Clostridia.
 -	Estimate the genetic variability of dnaK1 and gyrB genes in the Clostridia class compared to the universal marker 16s rRNA.
 -	Compare taxonomic resolution found with dnaK1 and gyrB genes against the universal marker 16s rRNA in the class Clostridia.